 Starting a Food Business: How to do it with a Franchise

-If youíre considering starting a food business, you may be thinking about opening a restaurant, launching a new type of takeaway kiosk, or investing in a food truck.
-It's unlikely that you will have considered an online food business.
-Here, we take a look at what an online food franchise is and what you need to do to prepare yourself for franchise ownership.
+If youíre considering starting a food business, you may be contemplating opening a restaurant, launching a new type of takeaway kiosk or investing in a food truck.
+An online food business is often a franchise opportunity that can forgotten about - and it shouldnít be.
+Here, we take a look at what an online food franchise is and what steps must be undertaken to prepare yourself for franchise ownership.

-When most people think of franchising, they think of fast food and national restaurant chains.
-However, thereís a lot more to the franchising sector than McDonalds and KFC.
-While fast food stores are a popular franchising, thereís a growing number of franchises who specialise in healthier foods and that are set up to be run from home.
+When the majority of us think of food franchises, we usually imagine national fast food and restaurant chains.
+However, thereís a lot more to the franchising sector than brands like McDonalds and KFC.
+While fast food restaurants are a popular form of franchising, there are a growing number of franchises that specialise in healthier food options and that can be operated from the comfort of your own home.

-This unique opportunity allows for greater freedom and a better work/life balance, without having to sacrifice profits or take a pay cut.
+This exciting opportunity provides scope for a better work-life balance, without having to sacrifice potential profits.
 For the most part, home-based food franchises offer their customers delivery services.
-This could involve delivering food cooked by a variety of other businesses, or it may involve delivering products grown or produced by a single supplier.
+This could involve delivering a variety of delicious cuisines cooked by a range of businesses or it might focus on delivering foodstuffs grown or produced by a single supplier.

-The importance of the internet in our everyday lives cannot be underestimated.
-The fact that the vast majority of UK consumers now have access to the internet 24/7, wherever they go, has revolutionised the business landscape.
+Saying that the internet and, more recently, social media have had an overwhelming impact on how we live our lives would be an understatement.
+With the vast majority of UK consumers having access to the internet 24/7 wherever they go, the business landscape has been revolutionised.
 Food franchises are just one sector that has benefitted enormously from the ubiquitous nature of digital technology.

-By allowing franchisees to manage their business online, food franchises can attract a new generation of talent that demands flexibility and versatility in their work arrangements.
-Online food franchises also benefit from lower overheads and much more reasonable investment costs, making them an attractive prospect for those who donít want or canít afford to invest too much.
+By allowing franchisees to manage their business online, food franchises can attract a new generation of talented workers who demand flexibility and versatility in their work arrangements.
+Online food franchises also benefit from lower overheads and much more reasonable investment costs, making them an attractive prospect for those who donít want or canít afford to invest very much.

-Examples of popular online food businesses include One Delivery, a fast food delivery business that works alongside some of the top fast-food franchises to ensure that food is always delivered on time.
-At the other end of the scale, Wiltshire Farm Foods and Riverford both specialise in bringing farm fresh produce to customers around the country.
+Examples of popular online food businesses include One Delivery, a fast-food delivery business that works alongside some of the top fast-food franchises to ensure that food is always delivered on time.
+At the other end of the scale, Wiltshire Farm Foods and Riverford both specialise in bringing fresh produce straight from the farm to customers around the country.

 1. What level of investment can you raise?

-First things first, it's important to know what kind of capital you have at your disposal and what you're willing to invest.
+Firstly, it's important to know what kind of capital you have at your disposal and what you're willing to invest.
 This will determine what options are open to you and what type of franchise you'll be able to afford.
 However, it's also essential to ensure that you don't rush into things.
 If you've got a particular franchise in mind but canít afford it at the moment, donít settle for second best.
-Bide your time and wait until youíre able to invest in a real passion project.
+Bide your time and wait until youíre able to invest in a project youíre really passionate about.